SCAI-Lab/ndt-localizer/README.md

 ## A clean and simple NDT localizer

 This repo modified from Autoware lidar_localizer module.
-Unlike the module in Autoware with haveily dependency on a lot of packages(you need compile all the packages in Autoware project), this repo is clean, simple and with no dependencies.
 All you need is ROS, and a pcd file(the point cloud map).

-Let's start our lidar-based localization learning with this simple repo!

 ## Localization in a pointcloud map(pcd)